 If you suspect your cat has eaten one of the above, the best course of action is to take them to a vet to get them checked over.

-Cats will mostly take themselves out to exercise, wandering the neighbourhood and sometimes even dropping in on the neighbours.
-But once home and fed what other little perks are there for these feline family members?
+Cats will mostly take themselves out to exercise, wander the neighbourhood and sometimes even drop in on the neighbours.
+But once home and fed, what other little perks are there for these feline family members?

-According to our survey, nearly one third of cat owners will buy their pet a present on special occasions such as birthdays and Christmas.
-This increases to over two in five owners aged between 18 and 29 years old, and women are more likely to do this than men.
+According to our survey, more than one third of cat owners will buy their pet a present on special occasions, such as birthdays and Christmas.
+This increases to nearly half of owners aged between 18 and 29-years-old, and women are more likely to do this than men.
+Survey results also reveal exactly half of respondents’ cats sleep on their bed at night.
+And, this increases to 55% of females and 55% of 18 to 29-year-old owners.
 So, for all of those pets owned by a female under 30, you’ve really lucked out!

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers who have purchased food for their cat in the last three months – in this case 1,015 New Zealanders.
+Canstar Blue surveyed 2579 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who have purchased cat food in the last three months.
+In this case, 839 New Zealanders.